This is Andrew Montalenti’s personal site for code, essays, and ideas.

-My name is Andrew Montalenti and I want to make your life better.
-I believe one of the best ways I can personally accomplish that goal is via careful and considered application of technology.
+The short answer is: I want to make your life better.
+I believe the best ways to accomplish that goal include the conveyance of ideas and the application of technology.

 Tech has always been an obsession of mine, but not my only one.
 I still like to think of myself as a student, of Computer Science and other things.
 If I had all the time in the world, I’d get several university degrees, probably in History, Economics, Philosophy, Mathematics, and English.
 Since I don’t have infinite time, I settle for reading about those topics and others in my spare time.
 In that sense, I take pride in my relative well-roundedness, especially for a bona fide computer geek.